 Today is a hummus day!
 I love it soooo much.
 And it is so quick to make that I only very occasionally get the store bought one anymore (some days you just have to).

 I prefer to make hummus with freshly cooked chickpeas.
 What I usually do is soak a big batch of chickpeas overnight and cook them in the pressure cooker the next day.
-I love the Silampos pressure cooker that my dad got me at the local market here in Portugal (it’s a Portuguese brand) and I use it all the time!
+I love the Silampos pressure cooker that my dad got me at the local market here in Portugal (it’s a Portuguese brand) and I use it practically every day!
 It’s so much quicker!
 I cook enough at once to make a curry and have some leftover to make hummus…

 You can of course use canned or tinned chickpeas (there are those days as well), but make sure you use organic chickpeas.
 It may be silly but I order these online as the only chickpeas you can get here in the shops are non-organic (or ridiculously expensive).

-Here is a great recipe for spicy ayurvedic hummus.
+Here is a great spicy Ayurvedic hummus recipe.

-Chickpeas, as all beans, are V increasing, PK decreasing.
+Chickpeas, as all beans, are Vata increasing, Pitta and Kapha decreasing.
 Their rasa (taste) is sweet and aftertaste (Vipaka) is pungent.
-The energetics of chickpeas (virya) is cooling.
+The energetics of chickpeas (Virya) is cooling.
 Chickpeas are a great source of iron, calcium and potassium and Vitamin A.

 Tahini is sesame paste.
-Sesame seeds (til) are sweet (rasa), V decreasing, PK increasing.
+Sesame seeds (til) are sweet (rasa), Vata decreasing, Pitta and Kapha increasing.
 Sesame seeds are a sattvic food.
 So more goodness to add to the hummus!
 You can get some organic tahini here.

 Garlic is a medicinal food and regarded as tamasic in ayurveda.
 That doesn’t mean you shouldn’t have it!
 It helps (among many other benefits) with gas and indigestion so here it is good to add garlic.